-In conclusion the benefits of board diversity cannot be emphasised enough.
-More so in the fast paced ever changing world that we are living in where agility, innovation and out of the box thinking has become essential to not only thrive but even at times simply to survive.
+In conclusion, the benefits of board diversity cannot be emphasised enough.
+More so in the fast-paced ever-changing world that we are living in where agility, innovation and out-of-the-box thinking have become essential to not only thrive but even at times simply to survive.

 Should you have any questions regarding the information in this article, please do not hesitate to contact Rosa Nduati-Mutero.